YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Roy, holding himself up with the broom, wondered if Eric was using Murph to suss him out?

-‘Can ya get some or not?'
+‘Can ya get us some?'
 Murph said.

 ‘Cos life's shit.'

 After some time, Roy said, ‘Yeah, it is innit.'

 Gale and the Beating

-Relief turned to tension.
+The relief turned to nasty tension.
 Eddy shit bag!
 Before Roy could run, someone grabbed him.

 ‘Alright, Eddy?’
 Roy said.

-‘Ya workin or not?’
+‘Ya workin, or not?’

-Piggy Giles moved behind Roy.‘You got cash?’
+Piggy Giles moved behind Roy.

-‘Liar!
+‘Lyin cunt!
 Search him, Del.’

 Piggy Giles patted Roy down.
-‘Turn ya pockets out fuckface!’
+‘Turn ya pockets out, fuckface.’